Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_consumer_organization.md

 weight: 40
 ---

-Enable of disable the Marketplace consumer organization
+Provider can provide one or more consumer organization that are independently managed from the his own organization

 ## Before you start